 Also common in testers’ daily experience are testing errors, or cases where a test fails but the tested software isn’t at fault.
 Specialists sometimes call these “false positives” or “Type I” errors.
 Teammates outside testing don’t want to hear about these, and, for the most part, they shouldn’t.

 Testing errors can also be instructive, though.
-A performance evaluation that frequently fails because of differences in hardware, or an automated GUI checker that often complains about discrepancies that a human reader sees are inconsequential, are symptoms of fragile tests.
-There probably are ways to make the tests more intelligent or to hook into the software at a level that makes it easier to isolate invariants.
+A performance evaluation that frequently fails because of differences in hardware, or an automated GUI (graphical user interface) checker that often complains about discrepancies that a human reader sees are inconsequential, are symptoms of fragile tests.
+There probably are ways to make the tests more intelligent or to hook into the software at a level that makes it easier to isolate appropriate invariants.

 Testing errors generally shouldn’t be reported outside the testing team.
 There might well be calls to action within the testing team, though.

 False negatives, or Type II errors, also happen.
 But for complicated historical and organizational reasons, the cases where tests don’t report defects that are present are often not labeled as errors.
 Discovery of an error through Customer Support illustrates one such complication: it often happens that a Support department receives a report of a defect that was unknown before its report by a user.
 This is certainly a Type II error.

 3. Strategic testing errors